On the Hausdorff dimension of graph of random vector-valued Weierstrass function: Introduction

 \section{Introduction}

 In 1872, Weierstrass \cite{Weierstrass1872} constructed the pathological function in series form

-where $ 0<a<1<b,\ ab>1$, and gave the first rigorous proof that $W$ is continuous everywhere but nowhere differentiable for some $a$ and $b$.
+where $0<a<1<b,\ ab\ge 1$, and gave the first rigorous proof that $W$ is continuous everywhere but nowhere differentiable for some $a$ and $b$.
 This overturned the conventional intuition in classical analysis that ``continuity implies almost everywhere differentiability''.
-In 1916, Hardy \cite{Hardy1916} refined the proof of non-differentiability and laid a solid theoretical foundation.
-In 1937, Besicovitch and Ursell \cite{Besicovitch1937} regarded the graph of $W$ as a fractal set from the perspective of geometric measure theory for the first time, and derived bounds for its Hausdorff dimension.
+Hardy \cite{Hardy1916} refined the proof of non-differentiability and laid a solid theoretical foundation.
 In 1977, Mandelbrot \cite{Mandelbrot1977} proposed the famous conjecture: where $\dim_H, \dim_B$ are Hausdorff and box dimensions and $G(W)$ denotes the graph of $W$ over $[0,1]$.
 This conjecture has become an iconic open problem in fractal geometry.

-In 1984, Kaplan, Mallet-Paret, and Yorke \cite{Kaplan1984} employed methods from dynamical systems, viewing the graph of the Weierstrass function as the attractor of an expanding dynamical system, and established the box dimension formula mentioned above.
-In 1986, Mauldin and Williams \cite{Mauldin1986} proved that $\dim_H(G(W))$ is bounded below by $2+{\log a}/{\log b}-O(1/{\log b})$ for sufficiently large $b$.
-Soon later, Przytycki and Urbański \cite{Przytycki1989} showed that $\dim_H(G(W))>1$.
-In 1992, Ledrappier \cite{Ledrappier1992} used Pesin theory to obtain almost-sure dimension results for the sawtooth-type Weierstrass function.
-In 1995, Solomyak \cite{Solomyak1995} provided crucial support for the conjecture using transversality arguments and absolute continuity of Bernoulli convolutions.
-In 1998, Hunt \cite{Hunt1998} introduced an independent and identically distributed random phase sequence $\Theta = \{\theta_n\}$ and constructed the randomized Weierstrass function
+Kaplan, Mallet-Paret, and Yorke \cite{Kaplan1984} employed methods from dynamical systems, viewing the graph of the Weierstrass function as the attractor of an expanding dynamical system, and established the box dimension formula mentioned above.
+Mauldin and Williams \cite{Mauldin1986} proved that $\dim_H(G(W))$ is bounded below by $2+{\log a}/{\log b}-O(1/{\log b})$ for sufficiently large $b$.
+Later, Przytycki and Urbański \cite{Przytycki1989} showed that $\dim_H(G(W))>1$.
+Ledrappier \cite{Ledrappier1992} used Pesin theory to obtain almost-sure dimension results for the sawtooth-type Weierstrass function.
+Solomyak \cite{Solomyak1995} provided crucial support for the conjecture using transversality arguments and absolute continuity of Bernoulli convolutions.

+In related work, Hunt \cite{Hunt1998} constructed the randomized Weierstrass function by introducing an independent and identically distributed (i.i.d.) random phase sequence \(\Theta=\{\theta_n\}\):

 He proved that with probability one, the Hausdorff dimension of the graph of $W_{\Theta}$ equals the conjectured value, i.e.,